$490 Find Cheap Flights from Los Angeles to Taiwan

 The average price of all round-trip flights from Los Angeles to Taiwan clicked on KAYAK for each day over the last 12 months.

-Your flight ticket price will generally be cheaper if you fly to Taiwan on a Wednesday and more expensive on a Saturday.
-On your return trip to Los Angeles, you should consider flying back on a Monday, and avoid Sundays for better deals.
+Your flight ticket price will generally be cheaper if you fly to Taiwan on a Tuesday and more expensive on a Friday.
+On your return trip to Los Angeles, you should consider flying back on a Monday, and avoid Thursdays for better deals.

 How far in advance should I book a flight from Los Angeles to Taiwan?